Buying a home

 However, it’s not risk free.
 After all, the property market can move down as well as up, so you could end up losing money.

-here’s also a chance you may not end up with what you intended.
-For instance, recently a Sydney investor bought an apartment ‘off the plan’ after the agent promised 180-degree water views.
-When the complex was finished the buyer found a wall obstructed his view altogether.
+There’s also a chance you may not end up with what you intended.
+For instance, a Sydney investor recently bought an apartment off the plan after the agent promised 180-degree water views.
+When the complex was finished, the buyer found a wall obstructed his view altogether.
 He argued that the contract for sale was void and asked for his deposit back.
 The builders refused.

-The buyer took his case all the way to the NSW Court of Appeal, which ruled in his favour.
+The buyer took his case to the NSW Court of Appeal, which ruled in his favour.
 It found that he had relied on the agent’s misrepresentation when deciding to buy, so the contract was void.
 It ordered the builders to return the buyer’s deposit.

 ONCE YOU’VE DECIDED TO BUY

 The contract for sale

 When you buy a property in NSW your rights depend, in large part, on what’s in the contract for sale.
 However, there are some things a contract for sale must do, including properly identifying the property as well as the terms on which it’s being sold.
 It should also attach a number of documents, the most common of which are: